matplotlib/matplotlib/doc/devel/triage.rst

 3. Responsibly exercise your new power!

-Anyone with commit or triage rights may also nominate a user to be invited to join the triage team.
+Anyone with commit or triage rights may also nominate a user to be invited to join the triage team by emailing matplotlib-steering-council@numfocus.org .

 Triaging operations for members of the core and triage teams